Overdraft Privilege℠ Service Description

 A non-sufficient funds (negative) balance may result from: A) the payment of checks, electronic funds transfers, or other withdrawal requests; B) payments authorized by you; C) the return, unpaid, of items deposited by you; (D) the imposition of bank service charges; or E) the deposit items which according to the bank's Funds Availability Policy, are treated as not yet "available" or finally paid.

 We are not obligated to pay any item presented for payment if your account does not contain sufficient collected funds.
-Rather than automatically returning, unpaid, any non-sufficient funds items that you may have, if your eligible account (primarily used for personal and household purposes) is maintained in good standing, which includes at least: (A) continuing to make deposits consistent with your past practices, and depositing at least $300 or more in your account within each thirty (30) day period, (B) you are not in default on any loan obligation to Cornerstone Bank, (C) you bring your account to a positive balance (not overdrawn) at least once every thirty (30) days, and (D) your account is not the subject of any legal or administrative order or levy, we will consider, as a discretionary courtesy or *service and not a right or obligation, approving your reasonable overdrafts.
+Rather than automatically returning, unpaid, any non-sufficient funds items that you may have, if your eligible account (primarily used for personal and household purposes) is maintained in good standing, which includes at least: (A) continuing to make deposits consistent with your past practices, and depositing at least $300 or more of non-cash deposits in your account within each thirty (30) day period, (B) you are not in default on any loan obligation to Cornerstone Bank, (C) you bring your account to a positive balance (not overdrawn) at least once every thirty (30) days, and (D) your account is not the subject of any legal or administrative order or levy, we will consider, as a discretionary courtesy or *service and not a right or obligation, approving your reasonable overdrafts.
 This discretionary *service will generally be limited to a $300 overdraft (negative) balance for eligible personal checking accounts.
 Of course, any and all bank fees and charges, including our non-sufficient funds/overdraft fees ($30.00 per item, up to a maximum of $180.00 per day) will be included in this limit.
 There is an Extended Negative Balance Fee of $1.50/per day after 5 consecutive business days (if OD > $10).
 If your account balance is overdrawn (negative) by $5.00 or less, Cornerstone Bank will not assess a non-sufficient funds/overdraft fee.
 We pay items presented for payment on your account in the following order: Debit card/ATM transactions (subject to Regulation E Opt-In Requirements), Checks (in check number order), ACH debits.